 - Foil and emboss.
 At the top end of the range are our foiled or embossed cards.
 A silver or gold finish, or a textured emboss can bring your cards to life in a way that says – “hey, I’m serious about my business, and yours too”.

 Samples of all our business card finishes are available – get in touch for a sample pack.

 7. A good business card will be with you just when you need it

 You never know when you’re going to meet a prospective customer.
 And that’s why you should never be without a set of business cards in easy reach.
 Keep some in a pocket of each of your suit jackets, blazers, coats.
 Keep a few in your wallet.
 Leave some in your glove compartment.
 Make sure you have some in the front pocket of your laptop bag, your handbag or whatever bag you carry around.

 This is easy to do, and actually quite cost effective.
 Since the bulk of the cost of a business card is in the set-up, it’s actually very cheap to print a higher quantity.
-For example the difference between 250 and 500 regular business cards is only £1 (yes, that’s one pound for twice the number of cards!).
+For example the difference between 250 and 500 regular business cards is currently only £1 (yes, that’s one pound for twice the number of cards!).
 So there’s no excuse really to make sure you have business cards to hand.